It’s that time of year, isn’t it. The first week back after the Christmas break.

 The key here is that you are TAKING ACTION and action creates energy.
 Energy WILL kick start your job search.

 I’d love to hear how you get on with your job search.

 p.s.
-If this has made you realise you could do with some support, guidance and accountability, check out the Career Club, my online membership community for women who want to make the next career move.
+If this has made you realise you could do with some support, guidance and accountability, book your complimentary career clarity call with me.
+Sometimes a simple conversation is all you need.